coleifer/peewee/docs/new/playhouse/postgres_ext.rst

 `CockroachDB <https://www.cockroachlabs.com>`_ (CRDB) is compatible with PostgreSQL's wire protocol and is well-supported by Peewee.
-Use the dedicated :py:class:`CockroachDatabase` class rather than :py:class:`PostgresqlDatabase` to get CRDB-specific handling.
+Use the dedicated :class:`CockroachDatabase` class rather than :class:`PostgresqlDatabase` to get CRDB-specific handling.

 .. note:: CRDB requires the ``psycopg2`` driver.